 But chords are just the beginning.
 They are a foundational part of music.
 If you’re interested in adding nuance, interest and variety to that foundation, you have lots of options.
 Here are some of those options:

 In other words, there’s more to learn and incorporate into your playing if you want to really build out and customize your sound.

-But don’t get overwhelmed by what does improvise mean – none of the techniques I just mentioned are overly challenging.
+But don’t get overwhelmed by the meaning of improvise.
+None of the techniques I just mentioned are overly challenging.
 None of them should take years to learn.
-In fact, a month or two of dedicated study can be all it takes!
+In fact, a month or two of dedicated study can be all it takes.

 That’s why I’m so excited about my resources on how to learn piano online.
 They’re all designed to help you learn what I’ve described here today – as quickly and simply as possible.